intelowlproject/docs/docs/IntelOwl/contribute.md

 If you specify a path that is not present in the `DataModel`, an error will be added to the job.
 If you specify a path that is not present in the `AnalyzerConfig`, a warning will be added to the job.
 ### Analyzer._do_create_data_model
-This is a function that every `Analyzer` can override: this functions returns a boolean and, if `False`, the datamodel will not be created.
+This is a function that every `Analyzer` can override: this function returns a boolean and, if `False`, the datamodel will not be created.
 This can be used if the `Analyzers` can succeed without retrieving useful results.
 Let's use as an example `UrlHaus`: if the domain analyzed is not present in its database, the result will be
 ```python3